evkx/evkx.github.io/content/models/bmw/ix3/iX3/_index.md

 Regenerative braking is available in several modes.
 The most efficient is automatic regen.
-In this mode, the car coasts when possible and use regenerative braking when it needs to reduce speed.
+In this mode, the car coasts when possible and uses regenerative braking when it needs to reduce speed.
 You can also enable one-pedal driving.

 ## Exterior

 You can choose between 6 different paint colors when ordering this model.
 Additionally, you can choose between 2 wheels with sizes from 19 to 20 inches.

 The car has four regular doors and a tailgate.
-The tailgate is electric powered and has a kick-sensor as standard.
+The tailgate is electric-powered and has a kick-sensor as standard.

 There is only one roof for this model.
 The optional has a panoramic roof.
 You can open the panoramic roof and have the possibility to block the light with a curtain.